MW55/Natrix/README.md

 ```

 Instead of directly passing the cluster submission arguments to the snakemake command it is also possible to
 write a profile that contains cluster commands and arguments.
-Using profiles allows the assigning
+The use of profiles allows the assignment
 of rule-specific hardware requirements.
 For example, the BLAST rule benefits from a large amount of CPU cores, while other
 rules, like AmpliconDuo, do not.
 With profiles, rules could be assigned a low amount of CPU cores as default, with rules
 like BLAST being assigned a larger amount of cores.
 This allows optimal usage of cluster resources and shorter waiting times.